scalatra/scalatra-website/getting-started/installation.md

 javac 1.7.0_10
 ```

-You need Java 7, which will show up as version 1.7.
+You need Java 7 or higher, which will show up as e.g. version 1.7.

-Java 8 support in Scala is classed as experimental in Scala 2.11.x.
-If you
-aren't sure what this means, use Java 7.

 If you don't yet have Java installed, you can find out how to install
 it for your system